binhp2002/Ray-Tracer-Renderer/README.md

 • Enable ambient and specular terms for shading and cast rays at light sources to create shadow while also including reflection of objects onto the surface.

+• Click "1" to "-" to render each of the 11 ray tracing scene as seen below

 ![image](https://user-images.githubusercontent.com/71167313/213613652-1c8b32f0-27dd-4c97-9428-ce7eecd5c342.png)